gregersrygg/crapLoader/README.md

 (yet).
 If you find something crapLoader can't handle please open a new issue with a *reproducible standalone example*.

+crapLoader has been used in production for one of Norways most used websites since June 2011.

 *Use at your own responsibility!*
 [Murpy's laws](http://www.murphys-laws.com/murphy/murphy-laws.html) apply